MicahElliott/mrswlf/README.md

 ## Another thumbless variation

-Came upon this gem late in the game but it turns out that if you're willing to change the right-home to `n e A I` (against the original principals), a new world opens up.
+Came upon this gem late in the game (and haven't actually tried it) but it turns out that if you're willing to change the right-home to `n e A I` (against the original principals), a new world opens up.
 These stats are wild.
 If you have already learned the `mrst` left-hand, then all that's left is a few changes on right.

 ```
 w l f p j   ' b u O Y